Why do we collect food recall data?

 For the last 10 years, most recalls have been due to undeclared allergens (266 recalls or 39% of all recalls during this period), and microbial contamination (179 recalls or approximately 27% of all recalls during this period).
 Recalls due to undeclared allergens have increased and since 2013 have consistently been the main reason for recall.
-The categories 'other', 'chemical/contaminant' and 'tampering' are consistently the least common reasons for recall.
+The categories 'other' and 'chemical/contaminant' are consistently the least common reasons for recall.

 Figure 3: Food recalls by allergen, as a proportion of all undeclared allergen recalls during the period 1 January 2009 to 31 December 2018.

 During the last 10 years, undeclared milk has been the most common allergen related recall, accounting for 30% of all allergen related recalls.
 Peanut is the second most common type of allergen-related recall, accounting for 18% in this category.
 Sixteen percent of recalls contained multiple undeclared allergens.

 Figure 4: Undeclared allergen recalls by food type, between 1 January 2009 and 31 December 2018.

 During the last 10 years, the most common food type to be recalled due to undeclared allergens is processed food, accounting for 34% of all undeclared allergen recalls.
 Confectionery was the second (39%) and baked goods third (32%) most common type of food recalled due to undeclared allergens.
 Other food types involved in undeclared allergen recalls include cereals, seafood, meat and poultry, nuts and sauces and other condiments (shown in Figure 4 above).

 Figure 5: Microorganisms associated with microbial recalls from 1 January 2009 to 31 December 2018.